Skip to main content

 Meanwhile, accountability means you are responsible for tracking and protecting all the personal data you store, as long as you have it.
 Documenting, monitoring, and protecting personal data you no longer need is a drain on your time and resources.
 Basically, keeping unnecessary data around is messy and expensive.
 Further, it increases your risk and potential liability if something goes wrong.

-How long to keep data
+How long can you keep sensitive data

 The appropriate GDPR data retention period can vary based on the nature of the data and why you collected it.
 So, with the principles we’ve already discussed in mind, ask yourself the following questions: